hashintel/hash/README.md

 ## [![a](/.github/assets/gh_icon_roadmap_20px-base.svg)][gh-roadmap] &nbsp; Roadmap

-Browse see the [HASH roadmap] at for more information about upcoming features and releases.
+Browse the [HASH roadmap] at for more information about upcoming features and releases.

 ## [![a](/.github/assets/gh_icon_repo-structure_20px-base.svg)][gh-repo-structure] &nbsp; About this repository